KevinTMtz/Coink/README.md

 A simple application to keep track of your finances

-Final project for Web Applications
+Final project for Web Applications Development class.
+[You can find our presentation here](https://docs.google.com/presentation/d/1wIswKWDAteS3dQmHPtA0IAZ-UUVzKOucArsaG7dCCR4)

 ## Tech stack